Timtxt/errorspace/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Welcome to errorspace!opening up new perspectives on typography, illustration, and interactive technology.
+      Welcome to errorspace! opening up new perspectives on typography, illustration, and interactive Design.
     subtitle: "This project\_redefines the role of code in design, the intersection of programming and visual design through the method of Immersive Coding.
 By developing interactive applications and tools with JavaScript, it transforms code into a tangible medium for artistic expression."
     styles:
       self: